Bannau Brycheiniog by Cycle | Day Two

 I look for fish and spot a Kingfisher darting under the branches.

-This is what I see at eye-level.
 I don't need an over-head shot.
 I don't care what it looks like from a drone-camera.
+This is what I see at eye-level.

-I simply want to stop my bicycle and take a photo of what I see at the very moment.
+I simply wanted to take a photo... to capture the very moment.

-Time for a wander.
+Time for another wander.

 And then the climbing began in earnest.